-What’s Left At the Fork about?
+What’s Left at the Fork about?

 Some folks travel for business; some travel to visit the national parks; others like to visit family and friends.
 We do some of that kind of traveling too, but mostly we travel to eat.
 What do we like to eat when we travel?
 Regional, mostly inexpensive food in a place that captures the soul of the people who live and work nearby.
 Lobster rolls in a seaside Maine lobster shack with the ocean spray in the air… smoked brisket in a Texas Hill Country eating barn where fingers are the best utensils… a snapping, juicy, garlicky hot dog with brown mustard in a fragrant, brash, bustling New York deli… these are a few examples of the kind of thing we’re looking for.
-In addition, many American cities have large immigrant populations, and we love to delve into those neighborhoods to sample the cuisine of America’s most recent arrivals.

 What’s LAF TRAK?

 Some people think food quality is all that matters.
 We don’t.
 The LAF TRAK rating encapsulates everything, tangible and intangible, about the dining experience.
 What else besides the quality of the food might matter?
 Here are some of the many possibilities: How unique/regional is the food or dining style?
 How well does the place capture a certain essence of the town/city/region in which it does business?
 Is there something interesting or historic about the restaurant?